misterRoshi22/Advanced-Digital-Design_Lab2-RTL-Model-of-Two-Stage-RISC-V-Processor-/README.md

 # Lab2_RTL-Model-of-Two-Stage-RISC-V-Processor
-RTL model of a two-stage pipelined RISC-V-v2 (a subset of the RISC-V instruction set) processor.
+## RTL Model of a Two-Stage Pipelined RISC-V-v2 Processor

-Register x0 always equal to 0
+- Register x0 always equals 0.
-On reset register sp (x2) will be set to 1024
+- On reset, register sp (x2) will be set to 1024.
-Supports static branch prediction -> Always assume not takes Branch misprediction leads to 1 cycle delay
+- Supports static branch prediction, always assuming not taken.
+- Branch misprediction leads to a 1-cycle delay.
-On branch misprediction REG gets flushed
+- On branch misprediction, the register gets flushed.
-Branch instructions utilize the ALU -> Using SUB, SLT, SLTU Data Memory -> 2Kx8 Bits
+- Branch instructions utilize the ALU, using SUB, SLT, SLTU.
+- Data Memory: 2Kx8 Bits
-Instruction Memory -> 2Kx8 Bits
+- Instruction Memory: 2Kx8 Bits